Microbiology Department Overview

 Where We Are Now

-In 1998, Dr. Uhr stepped down as Chair after 25 years of distinguished service, and the Department was split and reorganized.
-Michael Norgard, Ph.D., became the new Chair of Microbiology, with the mission of expanding research in cellular microbiology, microbial pathogenesis, cell biology, virology, and host-parasite interactions.
-The Center for Immunology also was newly created, which eventually became an autonomous Department of Immunology, first directed by Ward Wakeland, Ph.D. and now under the direction of Lora Hooper, Ph.D..
+In 1998, Dr. Uhr stepped down as Chair after 25 years, and the Department was split and reorganized.
+Michael V. Norgard, Ph.D., became the new Chair of Microbiology, with the mission of expanding research in cellular microbiology, microbial pathogenesis, cell biology, virology, and host-parasite interactions.
+The Center for Immunology also was newly created, which eventually became the Department of Immunology, first directed by Ward Wakeland, Ph.D. and now under the direction of Lora Hooper, Ph.D..